mixn/carbon-now-cli/readme.md

 This saves a beautiful image of lines `3` to `6` to `~/Desktop`, after accepting custom wishes via interactive mode.

-If you’re not sure about how the image will turn out and you’d rather take a look at it in the browser first, you can always use `-o` or `--open`
+If you’re not sure about how the image will turn out you can always use `-o` or `--open`.

 ```
  $ carbon-now unfold.js -s 3 -e 6 -i -o
 ```

+This will open the image in the browser for final touches. 😌

 ## License